Anti-German sentiment: Contemporary Europe

 In a poll carried out in 2008 for the BBC World Service in which people in 34 countries were asked about the positive and negative influence of 13 countries, Germany was the most popular, ahead of Japan, France and Britain; only 18 percent across all countries surveyed thought Germany had a mainly negative influence.
 Mainly negative views were most widespread in Turkey (47 percent) and Egypt (43 percent).

 In 2014, the BBC World Service published the "Country Rating Poll", which included surveyed opinion from 24 participating countries concerning the influence of 16 countries and the European Union; 12 of the influential countries participated.
 Results were released at the end of May.
 The table shows the "Views of Germany's Influence" overall (line 1) and by country.
 "Germany has kept its position of the most favourably viewed nation in 2014."
 That is, Germany is the one whose influence is most commonly (60%) viewed positively; among the 17 Germany stands second to Canada as the ones least commonly (18%) viewed negatively.
 In the first ten polls, annual from 2005, Germany had been the country with world influence most commonly viewed positively at least in 2008 as well as 2013 and 2014.
 An updated "Country Rating Poll" was published in 2017 by the BBC.
-Germany was the second-most positively-viewed country in the 2017 edition, with 59 per cent of respondents in the survey viewing Germany favourably.
-However, approximately 20 per cent of respondents had negative opinions about the country.
+Germany was the second-most positively-viewed country in the 2017 edition, with 59 percent of respondents in the survey viewing Germany favourably and approximately 20 percent of respondents having negative opinions about the country.